“Can’t you just stop fidgeting and finish your homework?”

 - Doodling – Often, we see our children scribbling while studying and think that they’re distracted but what really happens is that the doodling helps them recall what they have been studying at that point and so remembering it at a later stage becomes easier.

 - Auditory – Children who learn better when they hear information are auditory in nature.

 - Reading aloud – Children who are auditory in nature learn better by reading the material aloud or listening to someone else reading.
 In this regard, they might find audio books more helpful than paperback books.

-- Music – Listening to music while studying may also help these children increase concentration and remember better.
+- Music – Listening to music may also help children concentrate in studies.

 8. Prepare your child for the next task

-When your child is busy, tell him what he has to do next, but allow a few minutes, till he stops and starts the new activity.
+When your child is busy, tell him what he has to do next, but allow a few minutes, until he stops and starts the new activity.